fndvit/mds-udg-viz-i-dgcp-hackathon-23/README.md

 For the **Information Visualization** subject:

+* All attending students get 0.25 for actively participating.
-* All attending students in the winning groups get +1 (if the popular vote coincides with the jury fav they get +2)
+* All students in the winning groups get 0.75 (if the popular vote coincides with the jury favorite they'll get an extra +0.5)
-* All other attending students get +0.4 for their participation.
-* We will take into account the creativity and how well the visualization displays the results.
+* We will take into account:
+  * How clearly the visualization displays the results,
+  * the strategies used to highlight patterns,
+  * the integration of the visuals with the documentation or the text in the prototype.